Calabi-Yau Metrics with K\"ahler Moduli Dependence: Ricci-flat metrics on the bi-cubic

 Following the approach outlined in Section~\ref{sec:data}, we first need to compute the Ricci-flat K\"ahler potential numerically, for a number of K\"ahler parameter values $t=(t_1,t_2)$.
 Since the dependence on the overall Calabi--Yau volume $V(t)$ (for the bi-cubic given in Eq.~\eqref{eq:bcvol}) is already explicit in the Ansatz~\eqref{eq:phi}, it is sufficient to do this for $t$-values with $V(t)=1$.
 Specifically, we select the set of K\"ahler moduli values

 resulting in a total of 127 distinct values of $(t_1,t_2)$.

-For each choice of the \K parameters in the above set, we use the point generator provided by the \texttt{cymetric} package~\cite{Larfors:2021pbb} to sample the manifold defined by the polynomial~\eqref{eq:P_def_bicubic} with $N=100{,}000$ points and train a fully-connected neural network (width 64, depth 3, GeLU activation) to learn the function~$\phi$.
+For each choice of the \K parameters in the above set, we use the point generator provided by the \texttt{cymetric} package~\cite{Larfors:2021pbb} to sample the manifold defined by the polynomial~\eqref{eq:P_def_bicubic} with $N_{\rm pts}=100{,}000$ points and train a fully-connected neural network (width 64, depth 3, GeLU activation) to learn the function~$\phi$.
 The network is randomly initialised only at the first value of $t_{12}=t_1/t_2$ considered.
 For subsequent calculations we proceed to the closest $t_{12}$ value and initialise the neural network with the optimal parameter obtained in the previous run.
 This warm-start strategy leads to a substantial reduction in training time.
 In particular, following an initial training run of 240 epochs, all subsequent runs at different values of $t_{12}$ require only 10 epochs to reach a loss comparable to, or smaller than, that achieved for the first $t_{12}$ value.
-The left panel in Fig.~\ref{fig:bicubic_avg_deviation} shows the final value of the $\sigma$-loss, as defined in Ref.~\cite{Larfors:2021pbb}, for the $t_{12}$ values in Eq.~\eqref{t12val}.
-All $\sigma$-values are in the interval $[0.013,0.029]$, which indicates that, for each choice of the \K parameters, the neural network successfully finds a corresponding approximate Ricci-flat metric.

 After imposing the normalisation condition in Eq.~\eqref{eq:norm_cond}, we determine the best-fit values of the coefficients $\alpha_{IJ}$ using the Ansatz in \eqref{eq:phi} for $(k_1,k_2) = (1,1)$ and $(k_1,k_2) = (2,2)$.
-The right panel of Fig.~\ref{fig:bicubic_avg_deviation} displays the percentage deviation of the analytic expression obtained from the fit relative to the numerical \K potential learned by the neural network.
-We denote the analytic \K potential by~$K$ and its numerical counterpart by $K_N$.
+Fig.~\ref{fig:bicubic_avg_deviation} displays the percentage deviation of the analytic expression obtained from the fit relative to the numerical \K potential learned by the neural network.
+We denote the analytic \K potential by~$K$ and its numerical counterpart by $K_{\rm NN}$.

-These results indicate that the proposed Ansatz is capable of capturing the moduli dependence of the Ricci-flat metric with good accuracy already at low truncation order.
 Averaging over the range in $t_1/t_2$, the pure Fubini-Study K\"ahler potential (blue curve in the right panel of Fig.~\ref{fig:bicubic_avg_deviation}) provides a relatively poor approximation with a deviation of $17$\%.
 Already for $(k_1,k_2)=(1,1)$ this improves to about $5$\% and for $(k_1,k_2)=(2,2)$ to about $2$\%.

 The functions in~\eqref{eq:phi} form a complete basis on the ambient projective space in the limit $(k_1,k_2)\to\infty$, so increasing the truncation order should improve the accuracy further.
 However, to achieve this in practice the numerical calculation has to be carried out at the same level of accuracy.
 In the present paper we will not attempt to carry this out beyond the degree $(k_1,k_2)=(2,2)$.